jschap1/VICMATLAB/docs/index.md

 #### 10. Run VIC for water years 2010-2011.

-Set up the global parameter file for this model run, first.
+Set up the global parameter file for this model run.
+A template is provided with VICMATLAB, under `/data`.

 This setup is for the Upper Tuolumne Basin, in energy balance mode, with the frozen soils module disabled to reduce computational requirements.
 Use the template global parameter file to generate the specific list of outputs that we are using in this example.